-arent liaisons work in the schools and community to help families get the information and assistance they need to support their children and to ensure their academic success.
+Parent liaisons work in the schools and community to help families receive the information and assistance they need to support their children with academic success.
 The parent liaisons represent a variety of cultures, languages, and races.
-Parent liaisons will welcome and orient families who are new to the school and community, and help them understand the school's culture, policies, procedures, and practices.
+Parent liaisons welcome and orient families who are new to the school and community, and help them understand the school's culture, policies, procedures, and practices.
 They can also help connect families to resources in the community.
 Parent liaisons might also assist a family in transitioning to a new school and encourage parent involvement to help ensure their student's success.

 FCPS Office of Special Services

 The Office of Special Education Instruction directs and supports the development, implementation, operation, and evaluation of Pre-K–12 educational programs, curricula, and services that meet the unique needs of students with disabilities.